Last Updated on June 20, 2022

-This summer was a drastically different for us than what we had originally planned, just as it was very different for all of you.
+This summer was drastically different for us than what we had originally planned, just as it was very different for all of you.
 When everything Covid started to take a serious turn, though we were healthy and safe, it still stung a bit with all of the adventures we had planned that we had to cancel.
 Would summer pale in comparison to what we had planned?
 Would we make summer memories that we would want to remember?

-I’m happy to say that we are so blessed that summer was not cancelled in British Columbia.
-It was different, but incredible to explore our own province.
-We always want to jetset off to far away places (granted, trips like our 10 year anniversary vow renewal in Hawaii, Europe exploration, and running around Disneyland like a little kid would have been phenomenal), but staying close to home really wasn’t such a hardship.
+I’m happy to say that we are so blessed that summer was not canceled in British Columbia.
+It was different but incredible to explore our own province.
+We always want to jet set off to faraway places (granted, trips like our 10-year anniversary vow renewal in Hawaii, Europe exploration, and running around Disneyland like a little kid would have been phenomenal), but staying close to home really wasn’t such a hardship.
 We have had some truly magnificent experiences road tripping and camping around beautiful British Columbia.
-It has made us even more appreciative of what we have in our own backyard, and the strongest kind of proof that there really is adventure anywhere.
+It has made us even more appreciative of what we have in our own backyard and the strongest kind of proof that there really is adventure anywhere.

-Our summer adventures had come to a close, or so I thought, until Jacob kept waking up several mornings asking me: “Mommy, can we go camp-in’?” (in the cutest three year old voice ever), so I obliged and booked camping for the last few days of ‘summer’– getting home the night before school started.
+Our summer adventures had come to a close, or so I thought until Jacob kept waking up several mornings in a row asking me: “Mommy, can we go camp-innn’?” (in the cutest three-year-old voice ever), so I obliged and booked camping for the last few days of ‘summer’– getting home the night before school started.
 I LOVE how much my kids love to explore and be outdoors!